Understanding and Supporting Individuals with Dyslexia PDA

 Core modules are:

-Part Time: 1 year
+- Part-time: 1 year

-For information on costs of this course please contact the college at which you wish to study.
+For information on costs of this course please contact the college where you wish to study.

 This PDA will be studied by students as part of ongoing CPD requirements for staff.